 Well, social media apps are always more preferred for passing time in comparison to any other types of apps.
 Users can find the content of almost every genre and hobby on social media apps.
 During March, when there is a huge hype of COVID-19 the combined installs of Facebook, Instagram, Twitter, Snapchat, Tik Tok, went up by 23% from January 2020.

-There was an increase of 32% in the Tik Tok installations in March, however, soon after many countries including India banned Tik Tok due to data theft issues.
+There was an increase of 32% in the Tik Tok installations in March, however, soon after many countries including India put restrictions on Tik Tok due to data theft issues.
 Snapchat got 40% new installs during February and March.
-Instagram’s new installations were increased by 48% in February and 25% in March.
-It is noticing that social media apps that are used for entertainment got more downloads in comparison to those social media which are used for the news feed.
+Instagram’s new installations got a hike of 48% in February and 25% in March.
+It is noticing that social media apps that are for entertainment got more downloads in comparison to those social media which are for the news feed.

 Gaming mobile applications

-Gaming apps were mostly used by teenagers and young people within the age group of 18-29.
+Generally, teenagers and young people within the age group of 18-29 use Gaming apps.
 Popular mobile gaming apps such as Candy Crush, Coinmaster, Foxnext, Peakgames, and Subway Surfers got 95% new downloads in comparison to January this year.
 And, by the second half of March, usage of CoinMaster, Daily Themed Crossword Puzzle, and Words with Friends was up 67% from the beginning of the year.

 In the lockdown period when people were staying at their homes, fitness and exercise were among the main concerns for many people.
 As there was not an option to go out in gymnasiums, parks, jogging tracks, etc. people were dependent on fitness apps to stay healthy.
 For e.g. the fitness app MyFitnessPal saw a huge rose in installations in March, and there was a small increase in installation in the Strava app as well.
 However, MyFitnesPal also got huge installations in the month of January as well probably due to the New Year fitness resolutions.